Sir Charles Barrington, 5th Baronet: Career

 Barrington entered the English House of Commons in 1694, sitting for Essex until 1705.
 He represented the constituency again in the Parliament of Great Britain from 1713 until his death two years later.
 In 1702, Barrington was appointed Vice-Admiral of Essex, a post he held until 1705 and later again from 1712 for another two years.
 He was a freeman of Maldon, Essex and served as the town's alderman and bailiff.

 Family and death

 On 20 April 1693, he married firstly Bridget Monson, daughter of Sir John Monson, 2nd Baronet, at St Bride's Church in London.
 She died in 1699 and Barrington remarried Hon.
 Anna Marie FitzWilliam, daughter of William FitzWilliam, 1st Earl FitzWilliam on 23 May 1700.
-He died childless and was succeeded in the baronetcy by his cousin John Shales, who changed his surname to Barrington as a condition of the inheritance.
+He died childless and was succeeded in the baronetcy by his cousin John Shales, who changed his surname to Barrington as a condition of the inheritance, and this was achieved by a private act of Parliament, Shales's Name Act 1735 (9 Geo.
+2. c.
+24 Pr.).
 Barrington was buried at Hatfield Broad Oak in Essex.